-Are you stuck with a wicked issue?
-Do you want to explore your professional identity?
-Or do you contemplate a new direction in your work?
+Do you want to get clarity in a complex change question?
+Or do you want to explore your professional identity?
 In a 2 hour visual reflection session we get to the core.

 I draw and write during our conversation.
 We discuss these visuals in progress on the way and explore further.
 Sometimes I ask you to draw something.
 Don’t worry, you will also manage when you are not used to drawing.

 ‘You know what you think when you see it in front of you.’

 It was a co-creation: Drawing together and making something half-finished.
 There was room for coincidences, intuition and inspiration.
 Because Kim at first handled the marker I could freely associate and felt invited to share my what was on my mind.

 My ideas, thoughts and feelings came in line.
 The constraint of a piece of paper helped me to get my inner world out in an organized way.

 The visual process helped us to come to a workable essence.

 Your professional identity is elusive.
 When you are able to map it out, it helps you to make decisions in your work.
 And to direct your professional development.
 It is also easier to communicate what you can contribute.

 ‘Kim constantly triggers me with questions that I would not think of as quickly myself.’